 - Always let your steak rest for at least 10 minutes before slicing.
 This keeps it moist and also allows it to finish cooking a bit more to reach safe temperatures.

-Protip: Make a batch of my mushroom gravy (coming in next post) to pour over your pan seared steak for even more perfect flavor at your meal.
+Protip: Make a batch of my mushroom gravy sauce to pour over your pan-seared steak for even more perfect flavor at your meal.

 - 2 tbsp olive or avocado oil